Computational identification of irreducible state-spaces for stochastic reaction networks: Introduction

 This paper is organized as follows.
 In Section \ref{sec:prelim} we introduce some preliminary concepts that will be used throughout the paper.
 The method for computing the decomposed form of state-space is explained in Section \ref{sec:computingdss} and the process for finding all the irreducible state-spaces is described in Section \ref{sec:irredclasses}.
 The algorithms for implementing these procedures are provided in Section \ref{sec:algorithms}.
 In Section \ref{sec:examples} we illustrate the applicability and usefulness of our methods for state-space analysis by considering several examples from Systems Biology.
 In particular we discuss how this state-space analysis can contribute towards our understanding of the underlying biological process.
-The detailed proof of our main result, Theorem \ref{maintheorem} is given in Section \ref{sec:mainproof} and finally in Section \ref{sec:conclusion} we conclude.
+In Section \ref{sec:conclusion} we conclude and the detailed proof of our main result, Theorem \ref{maintheorem} is given in the Appendix.